TeamCodeStream/codestream-guide/docs/src/features/filter-and-search.md

 description:
 ---

-Filter & Search allows you to slice and dice your team’s collection of comments, issues and feedback requests however you see fit.
+Filter & Search allows you to slice and dice your organization's collection of comments, issues and feedback requests however you see fit.
 By default, you’ll get a view of any open issues or feedback requests assigned to you, followed by all open issues and feedback requests.

 ![Filter and Search](../assets/images/FilterAndSearch2.png)